 7. Update towels – and how you store them

 Literally the cheapest way to update your bathroom is to get yourself a few new towels.
-Also think about mixing up the way your store them.
+Also think about mixing up the way you store them.
 You didn't spend money on new towels to fold them away in a cupboard, so get your fancy new towels out on show!
-Something like this gorgeously simple wooden ladder from Dunelm would be perfect.
+Something like a gorgeously simple wooden ladder from would be perfect, for a similar look check out Tikamoon.

 8. Add simple bathroom accessories for a fresh feel